The Estate System

 Most, if not all of the nobility of the losers are slaughtered.

 Next the significant leaders during the war on the winning side plus any other key relatives or friends of the new king are declared to be the new nobility.

 Then the new king decrees a chunk of the conquered territory as being the new property or fiefdom for each of these newly anointed demi-royals.

 Finally, each of these newly appointed overlords goes to their new territory and announces to the people who live there that all of them and everything they have now belong to him, and their job is to carry on and bring some significant portion of their productivity to him for his needs, but first, they need to spend a year or so in slave labor building his new fortified house so he can be protected from them.

-This was the basic pattern for thousands of years until a fellow named Beaumont's idea for using steam changed everything.
+This was the basic pattern for thousands of years until Beaumont's idea for using steam changed everything.

 Native Americans like to point out that their lands were stolen, and this is a very fair assessment, but they were not alone.
 Virtually all deeded land everywhere was stolen at one time or another.
 In each case these thefts were made "legal" because the thieves also had enough power to assert ownership of the law.